bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 Also, it's quite likely in a long action the value will get out of date; check `this.value` for the most up to date version of the value.

-### ActionParamsRecord / ActionParamsIF vs. ActionExposedRecord /ActionExposedFn
+### ActionParamsRecord / ActionParamsFn vs. ActionExposedRecord /ActionExposedFn

-In the type system there are two flavors of actions; `ActionExposedFn` (which have 0..? args) and `ActionParamsIF`s which DO have a first parameter DataType and optional arguments (eg 1..? args).
+In the type system there are two flavors of actions; `ActionExposedFn` (which have 0..? args) and `ActionParamsFn`s which DO have a first parameter DataType and optional arguments (eg 1..? args).

-the ActionExposedFn is what is _exposed_ on `store.$` and `store.actions` of each store. the ActionParamsIF is what is passed into params in an ActionParamsRecord object.
+the ActionExposedFn is what is _exposed_ on `store.$` and `store.actions` of each store. the ActionParamsFn is what is passed into params in an ActionParamsRecord object.

 so the ActionExposedRecord exposed on the generic type Store is the _user facing interface_ (action functions) which delegates to the value-prefixed actions defined in the constructor.